John Wilson (Scottish writer): Life and work

-Wilson made a very excellent professor, never perhaps attaining to any great scientific knowledge in his subject or power of expounding it, but acting on generation after generation of students with a stimulating force that is far more valuable than the most exhaustive knowledge of a particular topic.
+Wilson served as a professor.
+While he did not possess extensive scientific knowledge in his subject or specialized power in expounding it, he influenced successive generations of students.

 His duties left him plenty of time for magazine work, and for many years his contributions to Blackwood were voluminous, in one year (1834) amounting to over 50 separate articles.
 Most of the best and best known of them appeared between 1825 and 1835.

 In 1844, he published The Genius, and Character of Burns.

 In his last 30 years, he spent his time between Edinburgh and Elleray, with excursions and summer residences elsewhere, a sea trip on board the Experimental Squadron in the English Channel during the summer of 1832, and a few other unimportant diversions.
 The death of his wife in 1837 was a severe blow to him, especially as it followed within three years of his friend Blackwood.

 Death and legacy

 Wilson died at home at 6 Gloucester Place in Edinburgh on 3 April 1854 as the result of a stroke.

 He was buried on the southern side of Dean Cemetery on 7 April.
 A large red granite obelisk was erected at his grave.

 In 1865 a statue by Sir John Steell was erected to his memory in Princes Street Gardens.
 The bronze figure stands on a substantial stone pedestal and is located between the Royal Scottish Academy and the Scott Monument.

 A scene from his play "The City of the Plague" was adapted by Alexander Pushkin as "A Feast in Time of Plague" and become a subject of a number of adaptations, including operas and a TV movie "Little Tragedies" (featuring Ivan Lapikov as The Priest).